background

 IT Band Syndrome (Iliotibial Band Syndrome)

 Iliotibial band syndrome is an overuse injury that affects the outer thigh and knee region, commonly seen in runners, cyclists, and athletes.
-It occurs when the IT band—a thick band of connective tissue running from the hip to the shin—becomes tight or inflamed, leading to friction and pain on the outside of the knee.
+It occurs when the IT band—a thick band of connective tissue running from the hip to the knee—becomes tight or inflamed, leading to friction and pain on the outside of the knee.

 Symptoms